Text annotation: prepare NLP and LLM data

 Annotating text raises ethical and safety issues, including:

-Text annotation for AI use cases: yes, but what is the future?
+Text annotation for AI use cases: yes, but for what future?

 Since the end of 2022, LLMs have been at the forefront when it comes to text-based AIs.
 However, NLP models and text annotation are constantly evolving, with many trends for the future.
 Not every use case needs an LLM!
 Here are some of our predictions for using text annotation to build datasets: